 We do it this way, so if one piece needs to be replaced, the other information can stay on the jar.

 How we label the jars.
 Painters tape can be hand-washed without getting ruined.

 Once we get home we change the lids to the ones we will use with the vacuum system.

 Step 1: Place the Tattler rubber seal and lid to the jar.

-Step 2: Put the end of the pump attachment into the hole at the top of the FoodSaver
+Step 2: Put the end of the pump attachment into the hole at the top of the FoodSaver.

-When it's time to open them up, pull slowly with your fingertips or the edge of a spoon to slowly pry the lid from the jar.
+When it's time to open the jars up fully, pull them off slowly with your fingertips or with the edge of a spoon to slowly pry the lid from the jar.